teto/pymptcpanalyzer/README.md

 How to use ?
 ===

-This package installs 2 programs in your PATH:
+This package installs 3 programs:
 - *mptcpexporter* can export a pcap into csv (exporting to sql should be easy).
 Run `mptcpexporter -h` to see how it works.
+- *mptcpnumerics* to generate some values (required buffer, etc...) depending on a json file describing the setup (MSS, forward/backward OWD, send buffer size etc...)
 - *mptcpanalyzer* to get details on a loaded pcap. mptcpanalyzer can run into 3 modes:
   1. interactive mode (default): an interpreter with some basic completion will accept your commands.
 There is also some help embedded.
   2. if a filename is passed as argument, it will load commands from this file